 But along came a certain Fernando Alonso, whose successes have transformed the venue into a heaving mass of flag-waving, chanting – and occasionally over-the-top – spectators.
 His win in 2006 took the fervour to new heights, and this was heightened further when he joined Ferrari last year.

-Of the twenty races held here to-date, 16 have been won from, including all of the last ten.
-The circuit averages just two overtaking moves per race – giving it a worse track record than Monaco and Hungary, two tracks which look positively overtaking-friendly in comparison.
+Before the advent of DRS – which brought the level of passing to a remotely acceptable standard – the circuit averaged just two overtaking moves per race.
+That record gave it a worse reputation than Monaco and Hungary, two tracks which were positively overtaking-friendly in comparison.